LongxiZhou/Pulmonary-Embolism-Diagnosis-on-Non-contrast-CT/README.md

 Trained with 43,841 scans, SPEA can accurately diagnose PE on non-contrast CT scans with area-under-the-curve (AUC) scores of 0.895, 0.877, and 0.887 in internal, external, and prospective pilot study dataset, respectively.

-SPEA utilized an interpretable training strategy, and proposed a verifiable metric that achieved accurate posterior probability calibration with Brier score of 0.093 during real clinical translation.
+SPEA utilized an interpretable training strategy, and proposed a verifiable metric that achieved accurate posterior probability calibration with Brier score of 0.093 and an expected calibration error (ECE) of 0.0258 during the prospective pilot study.